50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 3: Spokane, Washington – Riverside Cultural Arts Center

-Use: To create an open, light-filled gallery space along the Spokane River, white limestone tiles were chosen for their natural luminosity and resistance to riverfront humidity.
+Use: To create an open, light-filled gallery space along the Spokane River, luxurious white limestone flooring was chosen for their natural luminosity and resistance to riverfront humidity.

 Implementation: 20″×20″ honed limestone tiles were mechanically anchored on exterior terraces and laid indoors in a basket-weave pattern.
 A breathable sealant allowed moisture vapor transmission, preventing stone discoloration.